untoldone/bloomapi/README.md

 - For use by CMS or others in identifying low quality NPI data and correcting it
 - Detecting noteworthy changes and historical values of NPI data over time such as doctors's affiliations with payers

-In addition, there are a number of tactical/ implementation changes that can be made to improve the quality of the API itself:
+In addition, there are a number of tactical/ implementation changes that can be made to improve the quality of the API itself.
+This is the task list for the first release (0.1.0):

 **High Priority**
-- Currently dissemination files used are hardcoded -- e.g. next month from (June 2013), the automated data population will fail unless this is fixed
 - Automated importing of new dissemination files as they are available.
 Bonus points if this can be done with no down time
 - Add indexing on searchable fields to increase performance